 About Page Niagara Power Baseball Club

-The Niagara Power Baseball Club is back for a second stint in Niagara Falls and will play in the New York Collegiate Baseball League (NYCBL).
+The Niagara Power Baseball Club is back for a third stint in Niagara Falls and will play in the Perfect Game Collegiate Baseball League (PGCBL).
 The team, originally founded in 2007 will play its home games at Sal Maglie Stadium in Hyde Park of Niagara Falls, NY.

 Sal Maglie Stadium

 Sal Maglie Stadium has been the premier stadium for baseball in Niagara Fall’s since the stadium opened in 1939.
 Originally named Hyde Park Stadium until 1983, the ballpark currently has a max capacity of 4,000.
 The stadium know known as Sal Maglie Stadium is named in dedication to Sal Maglie was born and raised in Niagara Falls, NY and spanned a Major League career from 1945-1958 with the New York Giants, Cleveland Indians, Brooklyn Dodgers, New York Yankees and the St. Louis Cardinals.
 Along the way he won 119 games with 862 strikeouts and finished with 1 World Series championship in 1954 with the New York Giants.
 His most famous loss came against Don Larsen in his perfect game in Game 5 of the 1956 World Series.
 Nicknamed “Sal the Barber”, due to his tendency to pitch high and inside or other wise known as giving the batter a close shave.
 A barber chair can be found behind home plate in the concourse of Sal Maglie Stadium in his memory.
 Owned by the city of Niagara Falls, the stadium is operated by Niagara International Sports and Entertainment.